 The program first writes (or exports) an XML document file from the contents of a COBOL data item.
-Next, the document is transformed into another format (the same format as in "Example 2: Export File and Import File with Style Sheets" described on page 96) and then transformed back into the original output format.
+Next, the document is transformed into another format (the same format as described in Example 2: Export File and Import File with Style Sheets (on page 109) and then transformed back into the original output format.
 Then the program reads (or imports) the same XML document and places the contents in the same COBOL data item.
 One additional transform is applied to add in the COBOL attributes to the input document.

-- XML INITIALIZE (page 80).
-The XML INITIALIZE statement initializes or opens a session with the xmlif library. - XML EXPORT FILE (page 62).
-The XML EXPORT FILE statement constructs an XML document (as a file) from the contents of a COBOL data item. - XML IMPORT FILE (page 65).
-The XML IMPORT FILE statement reads an XML document (from a file) into a COBOL data item. - XML TRANSFORM FILE (page 69).
-The XML TRANSFORM FILE statement uses a style sheet to modify (transform) an XML document into another format. - XML TERMINATE (page 80).
-The XML TERMINATE statement terminates or closes the session with the xmlif library.
+- XML INITIALIZE (on page 93), which initializes or opens a session with the xmlif library. - XML EXPORT FILE (on page 73), which constructs an XML document (as a file) from the contents of a COBOL data item. - XML IMPORT FILE (on page 77), which reads an XML document (from a file) into a COBOL data item. - XML TRANSFORM FILE (on page 81), which uses a style sheet to modify (transform) an XML document into another format. - XML TERMINATE (on page 93), which terminates or closes the session with the xmlif library.